-Israeli forces kill unarmed autistic Palestinian man
+Israeli police kill unarmed autistic Palestinian man

 “The death of a young person with special needs is heartbreaking and all of Israel bows their heads.
 This is not our way,” he tweeted.

 In west Jerusalem, about 150 protesters, some pounding drums, gathered to demonstrate against police violence.
-“A violent policeman must stay inside,” they chanted in Hebrew.
+“A violent policeman must stay inside,” they chanted.
 At a smaller protest in Tel Aviv, one poster read “Palestinian lives matter.”

 The shooting came a day after Israeli soldiers killed a Palestinian in the occupied West Bank who they said had tried to ram them with his vehicle.
 No Israelis were wounded in either incident.

-Saturday’s shooting occurred in east Jerusalem, which Israel captured in the 1967 war along with the Israeli-occupied West Bank and the Gaza Strip.
+Saturday’s shooting occurred in east Jerusalem, which Israel captured in the 1967 war along with the West Bank and the Gaza Strip.
 The Palestinians want all three territories for their future state.

 Tensions have risen in recent weeks as Israel has pressed ahead with plans to annex large parts of the West Bank in line with President Donald Trump’s Middle East plan, which strongly favors Israel and was rejected by the Palestinians.
 Netanyahu has said he plans on moving ahead with the plan in July.